jinbal/sky-phone-company-test/README.md

 Write a program that when run will parse the `calls.log` file and print out the total cost of calls for the day for each customer.
 You can use any libraries you wish to.

+## Implementation notes:

+`sbt "run-main com.phone.Main calls.log"` will run the program and print the output

+of course run `sbt clean tests` for the rest